Kireiji02/Exam/README.md

 -  **Teleop Turtle Controller**: Receive the flag from Teleop Keyboard Interface to display the result.
     _Once the path is saved 4 times, The program won't allow you to save it more, but you still can move around or drop the pizza if it remains._
 -  **Param control RQT**: Can configure the parameters through **RQT** realtime such as controller gain
+-  **Copy Turtle**: Spawn 4 turtles with the specific name to complete thier mission

 ## **Installation**